nglmercer/TikTokLiveSpigotMultiLIVE/Tutorial/examples/gifts.md

     then /say Thank you for Rose

     case "Bravo"
-    then /adicionarpontos 100 GTA-5
+    then /say Thank you for Bravo

     case "TikTok"
-    then /adicionarpontos 100 APEX-LEGENDS
+    then /say Thank you for TikTok

     default
     then /say this is some undefined gift!